Fsoft-AIC/BO-transfer-search-space/README.md

 # Designing Search Spaces for Unbounded Bayesian Optimization via Transfer Learning (ECML PKDD 2025)

 ## Installation
-The easiest way to install the required dependencies is to use Anaconda on Window (code was tested on Windows 11).
+The easiest way to install the required dependencies is to use Anaconda on Windows (code was tested on Windows 11).
 In this directory, run
 ```
 conda env create -f environment.yaml
 ```